TommasoTarchi/My_UL_library/README.md

 - `UL_lib/`: unsupervised learning library (see [here](#ref1) for use)
 - `studies/FCI_estimator/`: directory containing codes for testing of FCI estimator by Erba, Gherardi and Rotondo (see [here](#ref2) for more)
-- `environment.yaml`: requirements file for conda environment
+- `environment.yaml`: YAML file for building conda environment
+- `requirements.txt`: requirements file

 <a name="ref1">